Sleep for Better Mental Health

 For instance, taking some time to relax before going to bed.
 It's that process of getting your mind ready to sleep.
 A couple of things I learnt through therapy was; breathing exercises and also muscle relaxation work very well.
 You can also listen to some music or have a bath.
 The idea is to try and eliminate tech use as well.
 So avoiding using your phone or laptop right before going to sleep maybe for somewhere up to an hour as it has been shown to negatively affect sleep.

 Another one which helped me a lot especially living at home still was, I spend a fair bit of time in my room without a chair or anything so I would often be in bed on my laptop etc. When I stopped using my bed to lounge around on and kept it just for sleeping, I was almost programming my mind to know when I get into bed, I'm here to sleep.

 Eating, drinking and exercise can all help sleep as well.
 Eating we already touched on and I will focus on the others in weeks to come.
 However, things like alcohol and caffeine can help short-term but can have negative effects also.
 So cutting back on them can have better results on the quality of sleep you are getting.
 And exercise, massively important for releasing good endorphins but it will also tire the body out physically and make sleep easier and much more needed.

 The last bit I want to touch on is there are times where the medication may not be suitable.
 It would be definitely worth going back to see a GP and discussing this further.
-They may also offer sleeping tablets which can be beneficial to breaking a pattern and allowing you to build a routine.
-They aren't an indefinite fix and you need to plenty of work yourself.
+They may also offer sleeping tablets which can be beneficial in breaking a pattern and allowing you to build a routine.
+They aren't an indefinite fix and you still need to do plenty of work yourself.

-As I said above, I have suffered from the excessive sleeping and the lack 0f sleep.
+As I said above, I have suffered from the excessive sleeping and the lack of sleep.
 It took time but I was able to get a better quality of sleep back in my life.
 I still have trouble here and there but it much more manageable than every single night.